Always Onward Adventures

 Yellowstone Backpacking

 Backpacking Trip Report The third (and final) installment of our Yellowstone trip was the backpacking trip.
 What an amazing trip it was… We went to a pretty remote part of the park which actually crossed out of the national park and into the national forest twice during the trip.
 We saw some wildlife, some of it got a little two close, and we saw some amazing scenery, flowers, animal sign, and most importantly - we found the remoteness that recharges me.
+Sara was with her grandparents for this one, so it was just Angela and I.

 • Tom Woodard